FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory1/README.md

 None; if the marker does not exist, no action occurs.

-UC4 – View Markers
+### UC4 – View Markers

-Actor: Player
+- **Actor**: Player
-Goal: See all markers on the map.
+- **Goal**: See all markers on the map.

-Preconditions
+**Preconditions**:

-Active or saved markers exist on the map.
+- Active or saved markers exist on the map.

-Main Flow
+**Main Flow**:

-The player moves around the map.
+1. The player moves around the map.

-The system displays the marker icons at their correct positions.
+2. The system displays the marker icons at their correct positions.

-If the player hovers the cursor over a marker:
+3. If the player hovers the cursor over a marker:

-The marker’s text appears as a tooltip.
+4. The marker’s text appears as a tooltip.

-Postconditions
+**Postconditions**:

-The player correctly sees all markers.
+- The player correctly sees all markers.

-Exceptions
+**Exceptions**:

-None; if no markers exist, the map is displayed normally.
+- None.

-UC5 – Persist Markers
+### UC5 – Persist Markers

-Actor: System (Marker Management System / Game Map)
+- **Actor**: System (Marker Management System / Game Map)
-Goal: Save and load markers so that they persist between game sessions.
+- **Goal**: Save and load markers so that they persist between game sessions.

-Preconditions
+**Preconditions**:

-Markers exist on the map created by the player.
+- Markers exist on the map created by the player.

-The system is ready to save the game state.
+- The system is ready to save the game state.

-Main Flow
+**Main Flow**:

-Whenever a marker is created, edited, or removed, the system saves the change to the save file.
+1. Whenever a marker is created, edited, or removed, the system saves the change to the save file.

-When loading a map, the system reads all saved markers.
+2. When loading a map, the system reads all saved markers.

-The system recreates the Marker objects on the map with all properties (position, color, text).
+3. The system recreates the Marker objects on the map with all properties (position, color, text).

-Postconditions
+**Postconditions**:

-All markers reflect the saved state.
+- All markers reflect the saved state.

-When reloading the map, markers appear exactly as they were left.
+-When reloading the map, markers appear exactly as they were left.

-Exceptions
+**Exceptions**:

-If the save file is corrupted or inaccessible, the system shows a warning and ignores the markers.
+- If the save file is corrupted or inaccessible, the system shows a warning and ignores the markers.

 ### Review
 *(Please add your use case review here)*